OpenZeppelin/ethernaut/.github/ISSUE_TEMPLATE/New-Network-Support.md

   [NETWORKS.ALL_CAPS_NAME.name]: '0x09902A56d04a9446601a0d451E07459dC5aF0820',
 ```
 - [ ] Created a JSON new file in [./client/src/gamedata](./client/src/gamedata) directory with name `deploy.name.json`.
-- [ ] Provided the addresses of all the contracts in this file like below, and replaced all the `x` with their contract addresses in the network.
+- [ ] Provided the addresses of all the contracts in this file like below, and replaced all the `x` with their contract addresses in the network(This data can be gotten by running` await window.loadContracts()` in the browser console).
 ```
 {
   "0": "x",